-Covid-19 has forced governments and the public worldwide to build the capacity and the expertise to extinguish the pandemic.
-It has shone a searchlight on the role of experts across a wide range of academic disciplines, and demonstrated the need for the separate and complex skills from people and organisations who can work to bring expertise into policymaking.
+Covid-19 has forced governments and publics worldwide to build the capacity and the expertise to tackle the pandemic.
+It has shone a spotlight on the role of experts across a wide range of academic disciplines, and demonstrated the need for scientific knowledge and skills from people and organisations who can bring their expertise into policymaking and public services.